umutcalikkasap/umutcalikkasap/README.md

 🌟 **Notable Points:**
 - Actively involved in various projects related to data science and artificial intelligence.
-- I frequently share my learning and development projects on GitHub.
+- I will start share my learning and development projects on GitHub frequently.

 📫 **How to Reach Me:**
 - LinkedIn: www.linkedin.com/in/umutcalikkasap-ai